vel21ripn/icmp_daemon/README.md

 received packets, the number of state changes.
 The number of test hosts is not limited.

-The client is fully compatible by options with check_icmp from nagios_plagins.
+The client is fully compatible by options with check_icmp from nagios_plugins.

 For daemon server, you can restrict the list of addresses from which requests are allowed.